 SUNY’s Nobel Laureates

 Since 1901, the Nobel Prize has existed to acknowledge superior contributions to physics, chemistry, medicine, economics, literature, and the cause of peace.
 A number of prominent SUNY faculty members have been recipients of this esteemed award.
-These are the fifteen Nobel award winners, their achievements, the impact of those achievements, and their influence on their particular campuses.
+These are the sixteen Nobel award winners, their achievements, the impact of those achievements, and their influence on their particular campuses.

 C.N.
 Yang, Stony Brook University